catalyst/moodle-tool_dataflows/README.md

 This is very similar to tool_trigger in that can only work with moodle events and the only action it can take is a curl call in a fairly specific shape.
-It does not support retries, timeouts and cannot do asynconous trigger so has a performance impact on pages which trigger events.
+It does not support retries, timeouts and cannot do asynchronous trigger so has a performance impact on pages which trigger events.

 https://github.com/valentineus/moodle-webhooks